Events

 Parking

 This event will take place at The Trailhead (1221 Theodore Wirth Parkway, Minneapolis, MN 55422) and participants can park in The Trailhead lots, walk, take the bus or bike.
-Overflow parking is at Mortenson Construction (700 Meadow Ln N, Golden Valley, MN 55422) if needed.
+Overflow parking is at Mortenson Construction (4150 Meadow Ln N, Golden Valley, MN 55422) if needed.
+Note: Mortenson’s front parking lot is getting repainted so the back entrance will be open for participants to use

 Alternative Transportation